-This first appeared in The Havok Journal on August 20, 2021.
-A year after the U.S. withdrawal from Afghanistan evokes strong feelings from many veterans.
+Editor’s Note: This first appeared in The Havok Journal on August 20 2021.
+Chris’ six-part series is being republished over the next three days as the U.S. withdrawal from Afghanistan continues to evoke strong feelings from many veterans.

 #5: The Government of Afghanistan

 Afghanistan has always been a very loosely governed country.
 For most of its history, it has been ruled by outsiders – Turkic dynasties, Arabs, Parthians, Mongols, Persians, and others have controlled it in some form or another until the 1700s before finally, the local Pashtun were able to win nominal independence.
 It was interrupted in parts by the British but ultimately it continued as a sort of Monarchy all the way through till 1973.

 The way Afghanistan was ruled was best described as a sort of consensus-based Monarchy with strong hints of patronage and influence peddling.
 You had a King who was in charge of something called ‘Afghanistan’ but the reality was outside of Kabul, Kandahar, Herat, and Mazer E-Sharif, the government didn’t really rule anything.
 Outside those cities, it was tribal law – conservative, ancient, and all-powerful.
 There was give and pull in the various intrigues between Afghan Kings and the Tribal elders and sometimes the King was able to advance his will but ultimately the real power in the country always existed with the Elders and Afghan Kings who forgot that didn’t last long.

 That all changed in 1973 when the King’s cousin conducted a coup and abolished the Monarchy and subsequently tried to drag Afghanistan kicking and screaming into modernity.
 The next several decades saw Coups, Soviet takeover, Warlords and the Taliban, and finally, a U.S.- led invasion and the installment of a western-based government.